The-Notebookinator/notebookinator/themes/pyro/entries.typ

         columns: (1fr, 0.3fr, 1fr),
         [
           #set text(11pt)
-          _All information in this document is property of team #context.team-name, unless otherwise stated_
+          _All information in this document is property of team #ctx.team-name, unless otherwise stated_
         ],
         [